North Shields F.C.: Reforming of the club

 The twists and turns of North Shields' history continued right up to the start of the new 1992–93 season and beyond.
 The mishandling of the club over the previous couple of years has been well documented, and culminated in the appointment of an administrator by club director Chris Wynne, who was claiming repayment of a debt of some £98,000.
 The administrator moved in with the brief of resolving the creditors’ situation, and endeavoring to ensure the continuance of football in North Shields.
 Wynne's co-director Vic Halom was removed from his post as general manager of the club and hopes were high that the Robins would soon be put on an even keel.

-Certainly the players carried out their part to the full, guided superbly by Colin Richardson, surely one of the finest managers in Northern non-League circles.
-North Shields gained promotion to the HFS Loans league by storming to the Northern Counties East League Premier Division title, finishing 24 points clear of runners-up Sutton Town.
-Along the way Shields also collected the League Challenge Cup (beating Armthorpe Welfare FC 5–0 in the final), and the Presidents Cup, whilst additionally reaching the final of the Northumberland Senior Cup.
+The players were managed by Colin Richardson.
+North Shields gained promotion to the HFS Loans league after winning the Northern Counties East League Premier Division title, finishing 24 points ahead of runners-up Sutton Town.
+North Shields also won the League Challenge Cup, defeating Armthorpe Welfare FC 5–0 in the final, and the Presidents Cup, while reaching the final of the Northumberland Senior Cup.

 It became clear that North Shield's ground, Appleby Park (pictured right), would have to be sold to repay creditors, and the administrators negotiated a ground-sharing agreement with Whitley Bay, which met with the approval of HFS Loans League officials.

 The future of North Shields looked bright, as manager Colin Richardson prepared his squad for the challenge of their higher status, winning their first three pre-season friendlies, including a 4–1 demolition of a strong Sunderland AFC side which included several of their FA Cup final line-up.

 Suddenly, players and officials were hit by the news that a sudden reduction in the valuation of the Appleby Park site meant that insufficient cash would be released to repay creditors in full, and as a result, the administrators were unable to make the agreed ground-share payment of £35,000 to Whitley Bay.
 Furthermore, it looked inevitable that North Shields Association Football Club Limited would go into liquidation.
 A group of interested people attempted to re-negotiate the ground share terms with Whitley Bay without success.
 With no ground on which to play, North Shields membership of the HFS Loans League was terminated a little over a week before the season got underway, with the Robins scheduled to journey to Workington FC.